Life After Sugar: A Consumer’s Guide to Alternative SweetenersJulie Daniluk, R.H.N. January 1, 2022

-Luckily, there are many healthier options to choose from.
+Luckily, there are many healthy alternative sweeteners to choose from.
 However, there are pros and cons to every concentrated sweetener, no matter how natural the source is.
 Make sure that you’re not simply replacing a diet high in refined cane sugar with a diet high in another natural sweetener.

 My personal all-time-favourite sweetener is raw honey.
 Unrefined and unpasteurized, it’s the healthiest type of honey to eat, containing all of the vitamins, minerals, and phytonutrients that the bees collected during their forage.
 It’s a source of vitamins B2 and B6, iron, manganese, amino acids, and enzymes.
-For thousands of years, honey has been used medicinally, but only recently has scientific research revealed how it helps heal and soothe inflammation.
+For thousands of years, this healthy sugar substitute has been used medicinally, but only recently has scientific research revealed how it helps heal and soothe inflammation.

 Taken straight from the comb, honey contains traces of propolis, the antibiotic and antifungal glue that bees use to seal the hive and protect it from harmful microorganisms.
 It’s also high in hydrogen peroxide, a powerful antiseptic.
 Packed with a punch of anti-inflammatory antioxidants, raw honey can also reduce the damage to colon tissue afflicted by colitis [Bilsel et al 2002 in Pipicelli & Tatti 2009].
 It’s also a source of allergy-staving quercetin, a powerful antioxidant that prevents histamine release from mast cells [Hamdy et al., 2009].

-Licorice – The roots of Glycyrrhiza spp. plants (usually G. glabra, G. lepidota, and G. uralensis) provide an intensely sweet anti-inflammatory medicine.
+LICORICE – The roots of Glycyrrhiza spp. plants (usually G. glabra, G. lepidota, and G. uralensis) provide an intensely sweet anti-inflammatory medicine and healthy alternative to sugar.
 Syrup made from the roots can be used as an alternative to white sugar, but it’s appropriate only for those who enjoy the taste.
 Licorice has a strong, distinct taste that not everyone appreciates.